fbpx

 For $50 plus the cost of whatever photo, bat, ball or bobblehead you purchase from him for him to sign, Rose gives you a signature, a photo in which he’ll look like your best friend, a healthy dose of banter and maybe even a smartphone call back home to a Pete Rose admirer unlucky to have missed it all.

 “Is that your daughter,” Rose asks the man in an elderly couple, repeating a line that like his other favorite, “Is that your sister?” for mother-daughter combos, always seems to draw a smile.
 The man banned from baseball and its Hall of Fame for betting on the sport when he was manager is more than willing to please.
-When he finds out that the reporter in his booth used to write about golf, he starts talking golf.
+When he finds out that the reporter in his booth used to write for a golf magazine, he starts talking golf.

 Free of charge.